DattaSubrahmanyam/Link-prediction/README.md

 # Link-prediction
-This project is link prediction in social networks.
+This is my Masters project work which is link prediction in social networks.
 This project has been done entirely on Google colab platform.